What are some things about your practice I need to know in determining whether you’re a good fit for me?

 Absolutely!
 Throughout my practice, I’ve enjoyed working collaboratively with other therapists, providing specific modalities in support of their work with their clients: coaching to clarify and advance towards measurable goals, body work, and medicine sessions.
 A Release of Information will also need to be signed, so that other members of your care team and I can communicate as needed.

 What is your fee?

-Do you accept sliding scale?
+Do you accept insurance or sliding scale?